-In parallel to the negotiations on SB 1 to secure two-thirds support, several other bills were enacted including, SB 132, a budget trailer bill and SB 496.
-SB 132 includes several very large earmarks, notably:
+In parallel to the negotiations on SB 1 to secure two-thirds support, several other bills were amended including, SB 132, a budget trailer bill and SB 496, a companion bill that must pass for the trailer bill to take effect.
+The April 6th version of SB 132 includes several very large earmarks, notably:

-- \$427 million for the Riverside County Transportation Efficiency Corridor for five specific projects, including grade separation projects, bridge widening, an interchange and the 91 Toll Connector to Interstate 15 North - \$400 million for the extension of the Altamont Commuter Express to Ceres and Merced from the TIRCP - \$100 million for the University of California, Merced Campus Parkway Project from the State Highway Account agreements are unenforceable, except under certain circumstances.
-The bill is similar - though not identical - to SB 885 (Wolk, 2016), which MTC opposed last year and which did not ultimately reach the Governor's desk.
+- 427 million for the Riverside County Transportation Efficiency Corridor for five specific projects, including grade separation projects, bridge widening, an interchange and the 91 Toll Connector to Interstate 15 North. - \$400 million for the extension of the Altamont Commuter Express to Ceres and Merced from the TIRCP - \$100 million for the University of California, Merced Campus Parkway Project from the State Highway Account

+SB 496 (Canella), whose provisions were recently amended into a bill originally authored by Senate President Pro Tempore Kevin DeLéon (who remains as a coauthor) now pertains to indemnity agreements with design professionals.
+SB 496 provides that with respect to all contracts for design services entered into after January 1, 2018, indemnity agreements are unenforceable, except under certain circumstances.
+The bill is similar - though not identical - to SB 885 (Wolk, 2016), which MTC opposed last year and which did not ultimately reach the